Kamlesh Kumari Yadav: Honours

 Constable Kamlesh Kumari was posthumously awarded the nation's highest peacetime Gallantry award, the Ashoka Chakra, by the President of India on Republic Day in 2002 in honour of her bravery and courage.
 Prime Minister A.B.
 Vajpayee also paid tribute to her.

 Mohammad Afzal, who was determined to have played a key role as a conspirator in the attack by investigators, was convicted and sentenced to death by the Supreme Court of India.
 Afzal's family had "camped" in New Delhi with the hope of conveying a mercy petition to then President Dr. A.P.J.
 Abdul Kalam.
 In response, Kamlesh's surviving family publicly declared that they would return the Ashok Chakra awarded to her if the President were to accept the petition.
 As the president neither rejected nor accepted the petition, the families of eight security officials who had been honored for their bravery during the attacks (including Kamlesh's) returned their gallantry medals on 13 December 2006, in protest against the delay in execution of Mohammad Afzal.

 President Pranab Mukherjee succeeded Pratibha Patil as President on 25 July 2012.
 In early 2013, he rejected the petition for clemency.
 Mohammad Afzal was hanged on 9 February 2013 at Tihar Jail at approximately 8:00 am IST.
 On 30 March 2013, the martyrs' families agreed to accept back the gallantry medals which they had returned in 2006.

+In popular culture

+Her character was played by actress Shweta Shrivastav in 2025 Hindi film Dhurandhar.